andrewgu/ModConfigMenu/documentation/tutorial.md

 var config int CONFIG_VERSION;
 ```

 Now that we have variables out of the way, we're going to make `ExampleListener` listen for the UI screen that MCM creates.
-At the bottom of the file, we're going to tell the UIScreenListener to listen specifically for the magical UI screen:
+The problem is, since the class
+you actually want to listen for (`MCM_OptionsScreen`) doesn't exist when you're compiling your mod, you can't listen to it directly.
+Instead, you will have to
+check for it in the `OnInit` event.

 ```
 defaultproperties
 {
-    ScreenClass = class'MCM_OptionsScreen';
+    ScreenClass = none;
 }
 ```

-Now we're going to use the `OnInit` event to hook into MCM:
+Now we're going to use the `OnInit` event to check for the right screen type and to hook into MCM:

 ```
 event OnInit(UIScreen Screen)
 {
+	// Everything out here runs on every UIScreen.
+Not great but necessary. if (MCM_API(Screen) != none)
+	{
+		// Everything in here runs only when you need to touch MCM.
 		`MCM_API_Register(Screen, ClientModCallback);
+	}
 }
 ```